 The first Annual General Meeting took place on 21 March 1983 with Peter Laslett in the Chair.
 Peter Laslett, who had played such a major role in the creation of the U3A movement in the UK, retired from Council at the AGM on 27 March 1985, and was succeeded as Chair by Nicholas Coni.
-Peter Laslett died in 2001; Nicholas Coni is still actively involved in the organisation he suggested nearly forty years ago, both as one of our Patrons and also as a tutor.
+Peter Laslett died in 2001; Nicholas Coni is still actively involved in the organisation he suggested over forty years ago, both as one of our Patrons and also as a tutor.

 From these early beginnings – there were around 300 members at the time of the first AGM – the Cambridge U3A grew exponentially in terms of both membership and the courses and activities it provided.
 By 1989 membership had increased to around 1000.

 This growth raised a number of issues, most significantly a growing dissatisfaction with the Third Age Trust which was then proposing a per capita system for the affiliation fee.
 This, it was felt, placed an unfair financial burden on the few larger U3As like Cambridge, and there were also strong objections to what was perceived as excessive control from the centre.
 On 25 May 1989, the Cambridge U3A Council reached the difficult decision to disaffiliate from the Trust, and the University of the Third Age in Cambridge (U3AC) became an entirely autonomous entity.